Updated November 2017

 The lightest jacket in this year's review was the Mountain Hardwear Ghost Whisperer Hooded

 , which came in at 8.4 ounces, about four ounces lighter than its closest competition.
 Many jackets fell in the 12-ounce range, which is still light for how much warmth is afforded by them.
-The two heaviest — Marmot's Guide Down Hoody
+The two most substantially weighted models, the Marmot's Guide Down Hoody

 and Arc'teryx Thorium SV